eembc/energyrunner/README.md

 Also, every time a USB device changes, the system needs to perform a scan for a long list of hardware.
 If you have many USB devices connected to your system and this is taking a long time, it is recommended to not swap USB devices while running.

-# Hash Check

-MD5 hashes are provided in the `dist` folder.
-Run `md5sum --check hashes.md5` from the `dist` folder to verify

 # Bill of Materials